frePPLe/frepple/doc/installation-guide/hardware-requirements.rst

 - | **A medium size deployment (< 50000 item locations) running on a single server**

-  - Ubuntu 18 or 20 linux physical or virtual server.
+  - Ubuntu 20 linux physical or virtual server.
+    Or deploy frepple as a docker container on the operating system of your choice.
   - Application server: 80 GB disk space, 4 cpu cores, 16 GB RAM

 - | **A medium size deployment (< 50000 item locations) running with a separated